 The Accreditation Council for Graduate Medical Education (ACGME) is a private, nonprofit organization responsible for the accreditation of post-MD medical training programs within the United States.
 Similarly, the American Osteopathic Association (AOA) accredits post-DO medical training programs.
 Training programs seeking accreditation will need to substantially comply with the ACGME or AOA common and specialty-specific program requirements and then complete applications for accreditation.

-In February 2014 ACGME and AOA announced that the accrediting organizations had agreed to a single accreditation system for graduate medical education.
-This single accreditation system will allow graduates from both allopathic and osteopathic medical schools to complete their residency and fellowship training in ACGME-accredited programs and demonstrate achievement of common milestones and competencies.
+The ACGME and AOA have a single accreditation system that allows graduates from both allopathic and osteopathic medical schools to complete their residency and fellowship training in ACGME-accredited programs and demonstrate achievement of common milestones and competencies.

 All program directors will need to become familiar with the following key documents available on the ACGME and AOA websites in order to apply for accreditation and complete the application:

 Program Requirements (institutional and common requirements that apply to all specialties and subspecialties)

 Subspecialty Program Requirements (specific requirements for HPM programs)